thomas-lamiaux/rocq-prover.org/HACKING.md

 make deps
 ```

 Opam will likely ask questions about installing system dependencies.
-Ror the project to work, you will have to answer yes to installing these.
+For the project to work, you will have to answer yes to installing these.

 ### Running the Server